bbauska/JS-svg/README.md

 <h2 id="ch2-9">2.9 Classes</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 A class is like a blueprint, or template, for creating objects.
-The objects that are created are then said to be *instances* of that class.
+The objects that are created are then said to be <i>instances</i> of that class.
 A class can include both data and functions to work on that data.
 This coupling of data and code is referred to as encapsulation.